 Hopefully, leading up to that day, you haven’t over invested with their desire to go to a specific school.
-It is so important that parents don’t get caught up in their kids’ dreams and overinvest.
-Because it’s possible that your child may not get in to that dream school.
+It is so important that parents don’t get caught up in their kids’ dreams and over-invest.
+Because it’s possible that your child may not get admitted to that dream school.
 And you want to hold out that possibility in your conversations. (“It’s possible you might not get in, honey, and there are so many other great schools.”)

-Eventually, you get over getting rejected from college.
-If your child can’t get over it, they can always take a gap year and re-apply.
+Eventually, they will get over getting rejected from college.
+However, if your child can’t get over it, they can always take a gap year and re-apply.
 That might be the right thing for some kids.